Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that an admin can assign personnel to places and configure visit limits and purposes per place.

+**Preconditions:**
+- Admin user is authenticated
+- At least one place exists in the system
+- At least one personnel user account exists
+- Places management interface is accessible
+- Personnel assignment functionality is available

 **Actions:**
 - Step 1: Navigate to Places tab in admin dashboard
 - Step 2: Click on a place to view details